-• When you transform geometry into a component, your 3D model has all the following behaviors and capabilities:
+• When you transform SketchUp geometry into a component it takes on the following behaviors and capabilities:

 • What Happened to Layers?
 SketchUp’s Tags are an updated form of what was called Layers in older versions.
 Tags provide the same functionality that Layers provided and more.Tags help you organize the objects in your SketchUp model and control their visibility.
 SketchUp allows you to hide tagged objects in one click rather than select each object individually.
 Hiding large chunks of your model using tags helps to find things faster and even speed up SketchUp a bit too.